The Observer Soft Constraints Assume

 Carried, Deterministic Admissibility

 The answer is to carry admissibility inside the unit that acts and to make it deterministic and checkable without any observer present.
-In the inference substrate, the constraint on what may be generated or committed is not a monitor watching the output; it is the execution substrate's evaluation of each proposed transition against the discovery object's typed policy, lineage, entropy, and temporal fields, producing a deterministic admit, reject, or decompose outcome before the step is taken, and recording it in lineage.
+In the inference substrate, the constraint on what may be generated or committed is not a monitor watching the output; it is the execution substrate's evaluation of each proposed transition against the semantic state object's typed policy, mutation descriptor, lineage continuity, and entropy bounds, producing a deterministic admit, reject, or decompose outcome before the step is taken, and recording it in lineage.
 This evaluation runs in the same closed loop the autonomous system runs in, needs nothing it cannot reach, and does not depend on an external party being available to enforce it.
 The admissibility travels with the object and is self-enforced at the point of action.
 Where a soft constraint asks an observer to catch a bad output, carried admissibility makes the bad step non-executable in the first place, which is the only kind of constraint that survives the removal of the observer.

 Why Now, Not Just Why Better